linkdotnet/StringBuilder/README.md

 ```

 ## What does it solve?
-The dotnet version of the `StringBuilder` is a all purpose version which normally fits a wide variety of needs.
+The dotnet version of the `StringBuilder` is an all-purpose version that normally fits a wide variety of needs.
 But sometimes low allocation is key.
 Therefore I created the `ValueStringBuilder`.
-It is not a class but a `ref struct` which tries to do as less allocations as possible.
+It is not a class but a `ref struct` that tries to do as less allocations as possible.
-If you want to know how the `ValueStringBuilder` works and why it uses allocations and is even faster, checkout [this](https://steven-giesel.com/blogPost/4cada9a7-c462-4133-ad7f-e8b671987896) blog post.
+If you want to know how the `ValueStringBuilder` works and why it uses allocations and is even faster, check out [this](https://steven-giesel.com/blogPost/4cada9a7-c462-4133-ad7f-e8b671987896) blog post.
-The blog goes a bit more in detail how it works with a simplistic version of the `ValueStringBuilder`.
+The blog goes into a bit more in detail about how it works with a simplistic version of the `ValueStringBuilder`.

 ## What it doesn't solve!
 The library is not meant as a general replacement for the `StringBuilder` shipped with the .net framework itself.
 You can head over to the documentation and read about the ["Known limitations"](https://linkdotnet.github.io/StringBuilder/articles/known_limitations.html).
-The library works best for a small to medium amount of strings (not multiple 100'000 characters, even though it can be still faster and uses less allocations).
-At anytime you can convert the `ValueStringBuilder` to a "normal" `StringBuilder` and vice versa.
+The library works best for a small to medium amount of strings (not multiple 100'000 characters, even though it can be still faster and uses fewer allocations).
+At any time you can convert the `ValueStringBuilder` to a "normal" `StringBuilder` and vice versa.

-The normal use case is to add concatenate strings in a hot-path where the goal is to put as minimal pressure on the GC as possible.
+The normal use case is to add concatenate strings in a hot path where the goal is to put as minimal pressure on the GC as possible.

 ## Documentation
-A more detailed documentation can be found [here](https://linkdotnet.github.io/StringBuilder/).
-It is really important to understand how the `ValueStringBuilder` works so that you not run into weird situations where performance / allocations can even rise.
+More detailed documentation can be found [here](https://linkdotnet.github.io/StringBuilder/).
+It is really important to understand how the `ValueStringBuilder` works so that you did not run into weird situations where performance/allocations can even rise.

 ## Benchmark